Polymarket/neg-risk-ctf-adapter/README.md

 ## Questions

 It is vital that markets prepared on the NegRiskAdapter never result in a tie or will be unable to be determined.
-For any given market, once one question is resolved as Yes/True, all other questions must be resolved as No/False.
+For any given market, once one question is resolve  as Yes/True, all other questions must be resolve  as No/False.
 This means that if the chosen oracle returns a second question as Yes/True, the call to `reportOutcome` will revert, and the market may not be able to fully resolved.
 Similarly, it is expected that one question will resolve to Yes/True, and it should not be the case that all questions for a given market resolve to No/False.
 Keep this in mind when preparing markets and questions on the NegRiskAdapter.